This Way (Acoustic Alchemy album)

 This Way is an album by Acoustic Alchemy, released on 14 May 2007 in the United Kingdom.
 It was released on 6 June 2007 in the United States.

-On 4 February 2007 Acoustic Alchemy announced that they had recently completed recording the new album, comprising eleven tracks.
-It features special guest appearances from trumpeter Rick Braun (on the track "Carlos The King"), saxophonist Jeff Kashiwa (on "Egg") and collaborations with label-mates Down to the Bone.

 The album was their first to be released on Narada Jazz.

+On 4 February 2007, Acoustic Alchemy announced that they had completed recording the new album, comprising eleven tracks.
+It features special guest appearances from trumpeter Rick Braun (on the track "Carlos The King"), saxophonist Jeff Kashiwa (on "Egg"), and collaborations with label-mates Down to the Bone.